aboutcode-org/scancode.io/docs/tutorial_cli_end_to_end_scanning_to_dejacode.rst

 **Local Project Codebase**: Ensure you have a local checkout of your project's codebase.

-We are using this repo for out tutorial: https://github.com/nexB/scancode-workbench
+We are using this repo for our tutorial: https://github.com/nexB/scancode-workbench

 We download the following: https://github.com/nexB/scancode-workbench/archive/refs/tags/v4.0.2.tar.gz